kailai-13/Youtube_Comments_Analysis/README.md

 NOTE:It Uses Models That Are Configured For Tamil And English Language

-To Run It Follow The Following Steps
+To Run It Follow The Following Steps.

 1. Clone the Repository: